 Does DRC arrange for product inspections?

-DRC does not provide destination inspection services, nor does it accredit any service and policy regarding destination inspection is as noted below.
-Assuming domestic capacity within a member country, inspection delivery options are, in order of preference:
+The DRC does not offer destination inspection services nor accredit any service or policy, as noted below.
+Assuming there is domestic capacity within a member’s country, the available options for inspection delivery are prioritized as follows:

 The service that carries the most weight is a government inspection (i.e. a CFIA or USDA inspection).
 The next best option is a destination inspection service which is accredited by CFIA or USDA, however, at the present time there are none.